15 Best Things to Do in Bratislava (2023)

 Kapitulska Street, one of the oldest streets in the city, is located in the western part of the historic old town of Bratislava.
 The narrow alley leads north from St. Martin’s Cathedral to the Clarissine Church.
 On a walk you will enjoy an original old town, a little away from the hustle and bustle.
 Also, the Clarissine Church is really worth seeing.

-Another important attraction of the city is the Slavin War Memorial, about 52 meters high, which was built between 1957 and 1960 on the site of a Soviet cemetery of honor in memory of the fallen soldiers of the Soviet army.
+Another important attraction of the city is the Slavin War Memorial, about 52 meters high, which was built between 1957 and 1960 on the site of a Soviet cemetery of honor honoring the fallen soldiers of the Soviet army.
 It is located on a hill in the middle of the city and offers a wonderful view of the castle and part of the city center.